-Students must complete the English Composition Requirement before registering for EL-123 or EL-134.
+Students must complete the English Composition Requirement before registering for the Literature Requirement.

-A 6-credit sequence of a modern or classical language is required; the level is determined by previous experience in the given language.
+A 6-credit sequence of a modern or classical language or cultural language course is required; the level is determined by previous experience in the given language.
 Language sequences should be taken in the same year.